tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 You need to intall Python with the version 3.11.3 and higher.
 All required modules to install you can find in the **"requirements.txt"** file.

 ### How to install
+1. Download Python from the [official site](https://www.python.org/downloads/) and install it.
+2. Install required modules from "requirements.txt"
+3. Download the folder "code".
+It contains **"app.py"** file that runs the analysis application.

 ## 3. How to use